 The final decision will be communicated to the applicant in a separate letter (from the admissions decision) by the Admissions Officer.
 All scholarships will be in the form of tuition waivers and/or deductions of other UCU fees only.
 The award letter clearly states the amount awarded, which will be waived from the total amount on the UCU invoice.

-Students who receive a scholarship and begin studies at UCU are at expected to inform the administration (by speaking with the Student Life Officer) about any positive improvements in their personal financial situation after the start of their studies.
+Students who receive a scholarship and begin studies at UCU are at expected to inform the administration (by speaking with the Scholarship Officer) about any positive improvements in their personal financial situation after the start of their studies.
 This will help the institution better understand the ongoing needs of all scholarship recipients, and to make any appropriate adjustments to reflect those needs (in partnership with the students themselves).